dotnet/csharplang/proposals/records.md

 In addition to the members declared in the record body, a record type has additional synthesized members.
 Members are synthesized unless a concrete (non-abstract) member with a "matching" signature is either inherited or declared in the record body.
+Two members are considered matching if they have the same signature or would be considered "hiding" in an inheritance scenario.

 The synthesized members are as follows:

 ### Equality members